alberti42/recoll-macos/src/php/00README.txt

 This has minimum features for now.

-The sample/ subdirectory has a minimal script which demonstrates the interface.
+The php/sample/ subdirectory has a minimal script which demonstrates the interface.

 Building the extension needs the librcl.a library (recoll-xxx/lib/librcl.a) to have been built with PIC objects.

-This will be handled by the Recoll build system in the future, but, for now, if using gcc, just add -fPIC -DPIC to LOCALCXXFLAGS inside mk/localdefs, and run "make clean;make" inside lib/ .
-For other compilers, adjust to taste :)
+Use "configure --enable-pic" in the top Recoll directory, then "make".
+There is no significant disadvantage in using PIC objects for everything so you need not bother having different builds for the extensions and the programs.

-The recoll/ subdirectory has the C++ code and the build script (make.sh).
+The php/recoll/ subdirectory has the C++ code and the build script (make.sh).
 You'll need to "make install" after building.

-If you want to clean up the recoll/ directory, you can run phpize --clean in there.
+If you want to clean up the php/recoll/ directory, you can run phpize --clean in there.